noahsub/Aspenlog/README.md

 ```

 ## Documentation
-You can see how the program is structured and how to use it in the `documentation` directory.
+You can see how the program is structured and how to use here: [Documentation](https://noahsub.github.io/Aspenlog/)

 ## Authors
 <table>